-Since graduating from the Tasmanian College of Art with First Class Honours in 2013 Nadège Philippe-Janon has been awarded numerous grants and residencies, most recently a Marie Edwards Traveling Scholarship to support self-directed research at the Citè international des arts, Paris, and an Asialink grant to undertake a residency in Hokkaido, Japan.
-Recent exhibitions include: Mock Sun, a solo exhibition presented via Shotgun, Contemporary Art Tasmania (2017), Real Life Fantasies; curated by Patrice Sharkey, West Space (2017), New Alchemists, curated by Alicia King, (touring – Salamanca Arts Centre, TAS; University of Queensland Art Museum, QLD; Devonport Regional Gallery, TAS; and, Flinders University City Gallery, SA (2017/18)) Sound Traces, Tenjinyama Gallery, Japan (2016); Crossroads, Moonah Art Centre as part of Ten Days on the Island festival (2017), The Disillusioned James Gillies, Electrona 7054 Festival, Town Hall Underground, TAS (2015); and, Hatched, National Graduate Art Show, Perth Institute of Contemporary Art, WA (2014).
-Nadege is the 2017 recipient of the Shotgun program, a partnership project between Contemporary Art Tasmania, Detached Cultural Organisation, and the Museum of Old and New Art (MONA).
-She is a current studio resident at Arts Tasmania.
+After commencing her studies in Environmental Science, Nadege Philippe-Janon went on to study Fine Art at the Queensland College of Art and received First Class Honours at the Tasmanian College of the Arts.
+Since then she has been awarded numerous grants and residencies including a Marie Edwards Traveling Scholarship to support self-directed research at the Citè international des arts, Paris, and an Asialink grant to create new work and conduct research in Hokkaido, Japan.
+In 2018 Nadege was awarded a Claudio Alcorso travelling scholarship to participate in an intensive residency exploring sustainability with SOMA in Mexico City.
+Recent exhibitions include: Mock Sun Contemporary Art Tasmania (2017), Real Life Fantasies, West Space VIC (2017), New Alchemists; touring – Salamanca Arts Centre, TAS; University of Queensland Art Museum, QLD; Devonport Regional Gallery, TAS; Flinders University City Gallery, SA (2017/18), and Sound Traces, Tenjinyama Gallery, Japan (2016).
+Nadege was the 2017 recipient of the Shotgun program, a partnership project between Contemporary Art Tasmania, Detached Cultural Organisation, and the Museum of Old and New Art (MONA).

 nphilippejanon (@) gmail.com